Barclays plc Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
-It is supported by PI insurers such as AmTrust.
-COMPLETIONmonitor is a unique risk mitigation tool.
+Lexsure’s COMPLETIONmonitor is web-based pre- and post-completion checklist for property lawyers.
+It is supported by professional indemnity insurers.
+It is a unique risk mitigation tool.

-This software facilitates the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with alerts on Barclays plc’s changes.
-Even though utilising this technology is not a condition for being on the Barclays plc panel, demonstrating you can stay up to date with Barclays plc’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, safeguard your firm’s panel standing.
+This system optimises the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with alerts on Barclays plc’s changes.
+Even though using the software is not a condition for being on the Barclays plc panel, demonstrating you can stay up to date with Barclays plc’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, safeguard your panel status.

-The software generates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
-In addition it is user friendly, cost-effective and, for some firms, leads to a PII saving.
+The software creates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
+It is also user friendly, cost-effective and, for some firms, results in reduced PII premiums.

 Find a Law Firm approved by Barclays plc